HomeTriviaPlantsApple Tree

 Apple seeds can grow trees, but they produce highly variable fruit due to genetic diversity.
 Most commercial apples come from grafting, not seeds.

-The apple tree's flowers must be cross-pollinated by a different apple variety to bear fruit.
+Most apple tree varieties require cross-pollination from a different apple variety to bear fruit.

 Click to reveal answer ›